facil-io/cstl/stl_slices/210 maps.md

 - `FIO_MAP_MAX_ELEMENTS`, the maximum number of elements allowed before removing old data (FIFO).
 By default, no auto-eviction is performed.

 - `FIO_MAP_HASH`, defaults to `uint64_t`, may be set to `uint32_t` if hash data is 32 bit wide.
-- `FIO_MAP_HASH_FN`, replace the cached `hash` for unordered maps with a re-hash calculation.
+- `FIO_MAP_HASH_FN(key)`, replace the cached `hash` for unordered maps with a re-hash calculation.
 This is good if the caching is dirt cheap but can only be used with unordered maps since the ordered maps double the cached hash with a "hole" marker.
 - `FIO_MAP_BIG`, if defined, the maximum theoretical capacity increases to `(1 << 64) -1`.
 To limit the number of elements in a map (FIFO, ignoring last access time), allowing it to behave similarly to a simple caching primitive, define: `FIO_MAP_MAX_ELEMENTS`.
 - `FIO_MAP_MAX_SEEK` , the maximum number of bins to rotate when partial/full collisions occur (effects the load factor).
 Limited to a maximum of 255 and should be higher than `FIO_MAP_MAX_FULL_COLLISIONS/4`, by default either `7` or `13`.